JaveedIshaq/zenatamkin/README.md

 # Zena Tamkin

-The word Zena mean Woman is Bosnian Language and Tamkin mean Empowerment in Arabic.
+The word Zena mean Woman in Bosnian Language and Tamkin mean Empowerment in Arabic.
 The Zena Tamkin App is developed with a purpose in mind to help women learning technical skills.
 The main Feature of the app is the connection of Women to mentors Women

 ## Digital HackFair 2.0 | Bringing Technical Solutions to Empower Women